andigena/andigena.github.io/_posts/2016-10-14-scraps-of-notes.md

 * **forcing calloc to return unitialized memory**.
 By setting the `IS_MMAPPED` bit of a free chunk, `calloc` may return unitialized memory.
 * **Reverse House of Mind**, mixing chunks of other arenas into the bins of the main arena.
 * **an overview of some of the heap-related challenges from the HITCON 2016 qualifier**.
 * **conjuring addresses for leaks**.
-Free chunks may have pointers to the heap and libc and we also look at the other possible directions between some interesting memory ares (binary, heap, libc, stack) for leaks.
+Free chunks may have pointers to the heap and libc and we also look at the other possible directions between some interesting memory areas (binary, heap, libc, stack) for leaks.
 * **corruption targets in libc**.
 We have leaked the address of libc, now what?
 * **surviving free on controlled data**.